osg-htc/docs/docs/release/updating-to-osg-36.md

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
+    OSG 3.6 is under active development and is not currently supported for production use.
     Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
     If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support,